syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 WParagraph lastParagraph = document.LastParagraph;

-//Iterates through the paragraph items to get the textrange and modifies its content.
+//Iterates through the paragraph items to get the text range and modifies its content.

 for (int i = 0; i < lastParagraph.ChildEntities.Count; i++)